Faezeh-Pousaneh/Machine-learning-Projects/README.md

 Here are some of my projects I have done on different algorithems of ML.
-Some are with real-world data.
+Some are with real-word data.
 Some of projects are assignments of Andrew Ng's courses.
 The rest are additional projects from my own work or from differnet courses.